marorcas/csharp-todo/README.md

 - Created model for update task
 - Implemented functions to update a task and to fetch a task by id in controller
+- Created function to update task by id on frontend services
+- Added completed tab to frontend